Barathkalyan/Knn-algorithm/README.md

 # KNN Regression Project

 This repository demonstrates the implementation of **K-Nearest Neighbors (KNN) Regression** using Python and scikit-learn.
 The project predicts target values based on a given dataset, visualizes the results, and evaluates the model's performance.
+This is one of the unsupervised machine learning algorithms.

 ## Features
 - Train-test split for model evaluation.